Social Welfare

 Major Map

-Use the major map below as a guide to planning your undergraduate journey and designing your own unique Berkeley experience.
+Use the major map below to explore potential paths and design your own unique undergraduate experience:

-View the Social Welfare Major Map PDF.
+View the Social Welfare Major Map.

 Academic Opportunities